- The Microsoft Xbox Wireless Headphones have just been released, and the hype is on.

 In terms of how they felt, both sets came with enough padding to make them feel very comfortable, although the SteelSeries did feel a lot softer.

 Another thing to consider is the fact that these two headphone sets are built from totally different materials:

-The SteelSeries Artis 9X are made in a similar fashion, although the headband is made of high-quality steel, so they feel more durable and reliable.
+The SteelSeries Artis 9X are made similarly, although the headband is made of high-quality steel, so they feel more durable and reliable.

-During this entire article, it seems that pretty much every single criteria favored the Arctis 9X, but there’s one last thing you need to take into consideration, and that is the price tag.
+During this entire article, it seems that pretty much every single criterion favored the Arctis 9X, but there’s one last thing you need to take into consideration, and that is the price tag.

-While the Microsft Xbox Wireless Headphones are worth just $99, their counterparts are worth twice that much, so the difference in performance and quality is almost justified.
+While the Microsoft Xbox Wireless Headphones are worth just $99, their counterparts are worth twice that much, so the difference in performance and quality is almost justified.